 15 Different Types Of Pickles And What Makes Them Unique

-If you're a pickle-lover, you're probably reading this article already knowing your favorite type of pickle.
-You're also probably the "can I have your pickle?" person in your friend group.
-And you don't go to the store just to get pickles — you go to the store in a singular pursuit of your favorite brand's bread and butter spears.
+If you're a pickle-lover, you probably already have a favorite type of pickle.
+You're also probably the "Can I have your pickle?" person in your friend group.
+And you don't go to the store just to get pickles — you go to the store in a singular pursuit of your favorite brand's particular offerings.

 According to PBS, pickles have been around for a long, long time — as far back as 2030 B.C.
 As a method of preserving food, pickling foods is an extremely important culinary technique.
 Although there are various types of vegetable pickles worldwide, in America, pickles are dominated by cucumbers, either marinated in a briny liquid or fermented.
 There are different pickle shapes: chips, spears, wedges, slices, halves, and wholes, all with their respective textures and culinary purposes.
 While texture is certainly a crucial aspect of pickle enjoyment, so is taste.

-The following list of pickles is all made in slightly different ways, whether with various spices, vinegars, or cucumbers.
+There are so many types of pickles, in fact, that we feel the need to compile them into a list.
+The following pickles are all made in slightly different ways, whether with various spices, vinegars, or cucumbers.
 Whether you're eating your pickles whole, throwing them on a burger, or chopping them up for recipes, it matters which kind you use, so read on to potentially discover your new favorite pickle!

 1. Dill pickles